diyjac/SDC-System-Integration/README.md

 __GO VULTURE!__

+### WAYPOINT UPDATER Experimental 1.

+* Test code for waypoint_updater.pyo, looks like the next set of node expects local coordinates instead of global.
+* Add pygame joystick control to dbw_node.py to observe vehicle behavior on different throttle, brake and steering inputs.

 ### Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).